 Effective staff training is an important aspect of our work to prevent and tackle bullying, including the different types of bullying.
 All staff have had relevant training and understand the importance of this policy.
 In particular, our senior management team ensures that all staff understand the principles and purpose of the school's policy, the legal responsibilities, how to resolve problems and where to seek support.
-We use specialised skills to help our staff understand the needs of any students, including special educational needs and/or disability and lesbian, gay, bisexual and transgender (LGB&T) students.
+We use specialised skills to help our staff understand the needs of any students, including special educational needs and/or disability and lesbian, gay, bisexual, transgender, queer or questioning, intersex, asexual and more (LGBTQIA+) students.